-If you are like most people, you only have a small window of time to devote to LinkedIn.
-You certainly don’t have time to follow every change and nuance of the platform.
+If you are like most people, you have little time to devote to LinkedIn.
+You certainly don’t have time to follow every change the platform makes.

-To help you make the most of your time on LinkedIn, I stay up-to-date on the most recent changes and LinkedIn hacks that I come across and compile them for you.
+To help you make the most of your time on LinkedIn, I stay up-to-date on the most recent LinkedIn changes and hacks and compile them for you.

-Here is a list of ten helpful LinkedIn hacks including some recent changes, and how you make the best use of your time on LinkedIn.
+Here is a list of ten helpful LinkedIn hacks and how you can make the best use of your time on LinkedIn.

-The size of your cover image should be 1584 x 398 pixels.
+The recommended size of your LinkedIn cover photo should be 1584 x 396 pixels.

-When checking out a prospect’s profile, you may have noticed a feature called People Also Viewed, on the right side of the page.
+When checking out a prospect’s profile, you can see a feature called People Also Viewed on the right side of the page.

-While this feature can be handy for you, when you are looking for potential prospects to connect with, you don’t want those same potential prospects to see this feature if they visit your profile.
-If you leave this feature on, any prospect who visit’s your profile will see a handy list of your competitors that they can check out.
+While this feature can be handy for you when you are looking for potential prospects to connect with, you don’t want those same potential prospects to see this feature if they visit your profile.
+If you leave this feature on, any prospect who visits your profile will see a handy list of your competitors they can check out.

-But did you know there are also character count limits for your status updates and LinkedIn Publisher posts?
+But did you know your status updates and LinkedIn Publisher posts also have character count limits?
 Here are the current character count limits:

 LinkedIn Publisher Headline: 100 characters maximum

 A great place to find potential prospects is in your Who viewed your profile page.
-On this page you will see a list of who has checked out your LinkedIn profile over the last 90 days.
+On this page, you will see a list of those who have checked out your LinkedIn profile in the last 90 days.

-If you have one of the Premium LinkedIn memberships, you are able to see the full list of who has viewed your profile over the last 90 days.
-With a free account, you will only see the last five people that viewed your profile.
+If you have a paid subscription, you can see the full list of people who viewed your profile over the last 90 days.
+With a free account, you will see only the last five people who viewed your profile.

-You can check out each person to see if any are a potential prospect and when relevant you can follow up with a personalized connection request.
+You can check out each person to see if any is a potential prospect, and when relevant, you can follow up with them by sending a personalized connection request.

 You may or may not be aware that LinkedIn has a network size limit.
 This limits you to a maximum of 30,000 1st-degree connections.
-While for many people, this limit is a number they will never have to worry about exceeding, for those who use LinkedIn for social selling or that are working to establish their thought leadership they may at some point exceed that number.
+While most people will never exceed this number, those who use LinkedIn for lead generation or for establishing their thought leadership may exceed that number.

-What this means is that you can save your “30,000 connections” for people you know, clients you work with and potential prospects, and follow others you’d like to learn from, and allow others to follow you as well.
+What this means is you can reserve your “30,000 connections” for people you know, clients you work with and potential prospects.
+And you can “follow” others, e.g., those you’d like to learn from, and you can allow others to follow you.

 “Following someone on LinkedIn allows you to see the person’s posts and articles on your homepage without being connected to them.
 However, the person you are following won’t see your posts.
 You can reach a larger audience by allowing others to follow your activity and read what you’re sharing on LinkedIn.”

-It is important to note that your number of followers is actually a combination of your existing LinkedIn connections and the people who have clicked the Follow button.
-You can find your list of Followers by simply quickly on Manage followers in the Your Articles & Activity section of your profile.
+It is important to note that your number of followers is a combination of your existing LinkedIn connections and the people who have clicked the Follow button.
+You can find your list of Followers by clicking on Manage followers in the Activity section of your profile.

 On this page, you will see a list of the people who have followed you most recently.
-Here you can see the number of their followers and easily follow them back if you are inclined.
+Here, you can see the number of their followers and easily follow them back if you are so inclined.

-But just exactly how do you go about getting people to follow you on LinkedIn?
+But how do you go about getting people to follow you on LinkedIn?

 While there is definitely social proof that can be gained by the quantity of followers you have on LinkedIn, the goal is not to have the most followers, but rather to build your credibility as an authority on your topic.
 As you work to build your authority by posting regular status updates and long-form LinkedIn publisher posts, you will naturally gain new followers.

-Below are four LinkedIn hacks that will increase your followers while also establishing your expertise and providing value to your target market.
+Below are four LinkedIn hacks and strategies that will increase your followers’ count and help you establish your expertise while providing value to your target market.

 I cannot stress enough the importance of ensuring that everything you share on LinkedIn is high-value — from the perspective of your potential prospects.
-Be aware that what you consider high-value and what they believe is high-value, may be different.
+Be aware that what you consider high-value and what they believe to be high-value may be different.

-There’s no better or faster way to build your authority and build your LinkedIn followers than through creating and sharing high-value content.
+There’s no better or faster way to build your authority and build your LinkedIn following than through creating and sharing high-value content.

-While the content you create must be considered high-value by your prospects, your best content will typically be on those topics you know best.
+While the content you create must be considered high-value by your prospects, your best content will typically be on the topics you know best.

 When you know a topic well, you provide deeper insights and can share stories that people can relate to and remember most.

-Passion is vital to creating great content that people will want to consistently follow or engage with.
-It is what will consistently allow you to create valuable content.
+Passion is vital to creating great content that people will want to follow or engage with.
+It is what will allow you to create valuable content consistently.

-Your passion is important as it is tied into why you do what you do and how you communicate that message to your prospects and your network on LinkedIn.
+Your passion is important as it is tied to your why – why you do what you do – and how you communicate that message to your prospects and your network on LinkedIn.

-The clearer your message and the degree of intensity with which you share your content plays a vital role in how it will be received.
+The clearer your message and the degree of intensity with which you share your content, the better it will be received.

-Create and share content regularly, to increase your followers, whether you are sharing insights, writing long-form Publisher posts, creating graphics, videos or posting curated content.
+Create and share content regularly to increase the number of your followers, whether you are sharing insights, writing long-form Publisher posts, creating graphics, videos or posting curated content.

-7. Leave or Mute Group Conversations on LinkedIn
+6. Leave or Mute group conversations on LinkedIn

-There are few things more annoying than being added to a large group conversation that you have no interest in.
+Few things are more annoying than being added to a group conversation you have no interest in.
 If and when this happens to you, I have just the LinkedIn hack for you.

-This will open an area which provides you with a number of actions you can select such as Leave conversation, Mute conversation etc.
+This will give you a menu of actions you can take, such as Leave conversation, Mute, etc.

-Sometimes you won’t want to leave the conversation but rather to stop receiving notifications every time someone replies.
-You can do this by clicking Mute conversation.
+Sometimes, you won’t want to leave the conversation but rather to stop receiving notifications every time someone replies.
+You can do this by clicking Mute.

-In some cases, you will want to remember to come back to reply or deal with a message.
-In this case you can click Mark as unread.
+In some cases, you will want to remember to come back to a message.
+In this case, you can click Mark as unread.

-If you have no interest in participating in a particular group message, you can leave the conversation.
-Doing this will totally remove you from the conversation and stop you from receiving any new messages from the thread.
+If you have no interest in participating in a particular group message, you can leave the conversation completely.
+Doing this will remove you from the conversation, and you will no longer receive any new messages from the thread.
 To do this, select Leave conversation.

-Once you have left the message you will see this indicated in the message area.
-You will also not be able to rejoin the conversation once you have left.
+Once you leave the conversation, you will see this indicated in the message area.
+You won’t be able to rejoin the conversation once you leave it.

-You can take this a step further by deleting the message completely from your message inbox by selecting Delete conversation.
+You can take this a step further by deleting the conversation completely from your message inbox by selecting Delete conversation.

 LinkedIn’s Advanced Search allows for Boolean search that gives you the ability to filter your search more specifically to find exactly what you are looking for.
 You do this by adding or eliminating elements from the search parameters.

-Let’s say for example you wanted to find someone who was an expert in personal branding and you used that as a keyword in your search.
-Your search results would show anyone who has the words personal and branding in their profile, even if the two words were located separately in their profile.
-By adding quotes around “personal branding” your search results would only list those with those two words together.
+Let’s say you wanted to find an expert in personal branding and you used that as a keyword in your search.
+Your search results would show anyone who has the words personal and branding in their profile, even if the two words were located separately in the profile.
+Adding quotes around “personal branding” would return search results of profiles that have those two words together.

-Another example could be, you want to find someone that has expertise in both social selling training and personal branding, you could do a Boolean search like this: “social selling training” AND “personal branding” to get more relevant search results.
+Here is another example.
+Let’s say, you want to find someone who has expertise in both social selling training and personal branding.
+A Boolean search “social selling training” AND “personal branding” will give you more relevant search results.

 Here is a summary of how to use Boolean search in LinkedIn’s Advanced Search and all of the different ways you can use it to create a much more targeted search result.

-If you would like to search for an exact phrase, you can enclose the phrase in quotation marks.
-You can use these in addition to other modifiers.
+If you would like to search for an exact phrase, enclose the phrase in quotation marks.
+You can use them in addition to other modifiers.